natitaw/nytimes-books/README.md

 ## SQL Questions

+The SQL queries for this part are shown here, but they are also committed to the repository as files.

 ### Question 1:
 Write a query to find how many unique books and how many total appearances each publisher appears on our dataset, ordered by total appearances.